itsvee0120/AD300/Outside of class projects/Week 1 assignments/README.md

 ## Description

-The **GPA Converter** is a Java Swing application that allows users to convert a student's percentage score into a GPA (Grade Point Average).
+The **GPA Converter** is a Java Swing application that allows users to convert a student's percentage score into a GPA (Grade Point Average) according to [North Seattle College's grading system](https://northseattle.edu/college-high-school/grading-information).
 The application provides a simple and intuitive graphical user interface (GUI) for easy interaction.

 ## Features